kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. admonition:: What's the difference between theme and extension options?

-   It's a technical distinction due to the way Sphinx builds a project.

    - **Theme options** are defined in the HTML templates.
-     They control layout and styling aspects.
+     They control layout and styling.
    - **Extension options** are defined in the Python code of the extensions.
-     They can control more aspects, for example, running extra code.
+     They can control more aspects, such as, running extra code.

 .. _sec:theme_options:

 Theme options
 -------------

-You can configure the theme by modifying the ``html_theme_options`` dictionary in the Sphinx configuration file :file:`conf.py`.
+To configure the theme, modify the ``html_theme_options`` dictionary in your Sphinx configuration.

 .. confval:: nav_include_hidden